Niche Transports

 Children going for a sleigh ride!
 Seen crossing the tracks at a station on Stockholm, Sweden's 'Nockebybanan' light rail line.

-Seaside Railways.
+Seaside Railways

 Although sometimes seen as 'leisure orientated' niche transports seaside railways can - and do - also meet real transport needs for which larger railways could be unsuitable.

 The first views are of the former electric trains that operated on the 1½ mile long pier at Southend-On-Sea, in Essex.
 They were introduced in 1949 (replacing older trains which operated a pre-war service) and in all there were four 'trains' each of which consisted of seven four-wheel carriages.
-The system was electrified at 500v dc using a centrally located third rail and the track gauge was 3ft 6in (approx 106cm).
+The system was electrified at 500v dc using a centrally located third rail and the track gauge was 3ft 6in (approximately 106cm).

 Former Southend Pier electric train, click to see more and larger images.
 Inside former Southend Pier electric train, click to see more and larger images.

-A train (in passenger service) standing in the platform at the pier head station.
+An electric Southend Pier Railway train (in passenger service) standing in the platform at the pier head station.
 Inside former Southend Pier railway motor car.

 In Blackpool the North Pier features a short (diseasel) tramway which links the pier entrance with the theatre at the far end.
 Of special note is that the entire journey from pier entrance to theatre is "weather protected" - either inside the tram or via sheltered platforms and walkways - obviously someone has realised that in inclement weather passengers (OK, in this case theatre patrons) don't want a soaking.
 Would that similar thoughtfulness applied to ALL British transport systems!
 The person (people?) responsible for this thoughtfulness should be given a peerage, knighthood, or similar - & made a British government Transport Minister!

-Clicking either of these two Blackpool North Pier images will lead to a dedicated page showing larger and more images in a popup window; alternatively clicking here will open the page in a new full-size window.
+Clicking either of these two Blackpool North Pier images will lead to a dedicated page showing larger and more images in a popup window; alternatively clicking here will open the page in a new full-size window ..

 See caption for picture information.
 See caption for picture information.